Air Canada Business Class in the Boeing 777-300ER to London

 Before the dessert, I had some cheese, crackers and grapes served before I finished off with a dark chocolate fondant with hazelnut nougat and cranberry-raspberry compote.

 The breakfast was shortly before Ireland, so around 1:20 hours before the landing served.
 Even before the start, I had opted for an American breakfast and a warm blue Berry muffin.
 Summing up: tasty but nothing special!
 The peace and quiet at breakfast was disturbed unfortunately something by turbulence, what impeded the enjoyment of caffeinated hot beverages. ;)

-In spite of the delayed departure in Toronto we set up almost punctually at London Heathrow airport and thanks to the Fast Track Voucher the entry to England was quickly done.
+Despite the delayed departure in Toronto, we sat nearly on time at Heathrow airport in London, and thanks to the provided Fast Track Voucher that was done travel to England quickly.

 More information about Air Canada